Hoop World!

 BBall Pro League

-Basketball King
+Super Basketball

 In the late 1800s, a Canadian American physical education instructor named James Naismith invented basketball.
 His idea was to combine a wooden basket and a ball to make for a less injury prone sport than American football. the spread of basketball was largely credited to states’ military forces and the breakout of world war i in 1914. later, the sport quickly became established in colleges around north america. the national basketball association (nba) was formed in 1946 as the game started as a professional sport.